RobertSzujo/Termux-UbuntuBox/README.md

 https://drive.google.com/file/d/1nu2GIXjM9Qa8bRh6ZHbY8aGmllVsjqWz/view?usp=share_link

 ## How to install?
 > **WARNING!** If you have an existing Termux installation, installing this prefix file will WIPE your existing Termux prefix folder, including all of your installed and configured packages.
-The home directory (which is the default directory that you see on startup) should not be affected, but I still remember making a backup of any important files there.
+The home directory (which is the default directory that you see on startup) should not be affected, but I still recommend making a backup of any important files there.

 - Download prefix file (see link in Downloads section, available in .7z format)
 - Unpack the 7-Zip file and place the .tar file on your phone storage